NoahFreelove/JE2/README.md

 # JEngine 2
-An OpenGL remake of JEngine, a JavaFX based game engine.
+An OpenGL upgrade of JEngine, a JavaFX based game engine.

 ## Features
 - Easy setup✅